jasa-acs/bayesian-phase-i-ii-immunotherapy/README.md

 Immunotherapy is an innovative treatment approach that stimulates a patient's immune system to fight cancer.
 It demonstrates characteristics distinct from conventional chemotherapy and stands to revolutionize cancer treatment.
 We propose a Bayesian phase I/II dose-finding design that incorporates the unique features of immunotherapy by simultaneously considering three outcomes: immune response, toxicity and efficacy.
 The objective is to identify the biologically optimal dose, defined as the dose with the highest desirability in the risk-benefit tradeoff.
 An Emax model is utilized to describe the marginal distribution of the immune response.
 Conditional on the immune response, we jointly model toxicity and efficacy using a latent variable approach.
 Using the accumulating data, we adaptively randomize patients to experimental doses based on the continuously updated model estimates.
 A simulation study shows that our proposed design has good operating characteristics in terms of selecting the target dose and allocating patients to the target dose.

 KEYWORDS: Immunotherapy, phase I/II trial, dose finding, immune response, risk-benefit tradeoff, Bayesian adaptive design

+## Instructions

+Run the R code to reproduce the simulation results.
+Further instructions are provided as comments in the code.